 How to delete saved passwords on a Mac

-- Once you try to enter them again, you will be asked to enter your password again.
+- Once you try to enter them again, you will be asked to enter it again.
 This means that you have successfully removed the password.

 By following the steps above, you can easily change and get rid of unneeded saved passwords.
 This option may also be handy when you lend your Mac to someone you don’t quite trust, in order to make sure he doesn’t have access the services you use.

 You may want to use a different password for your user login and the keychain access.
 Luckily, you can always change it.
-We will show the steps to reset your user password on your Mac.
+We will show the methods to reset it on your Mac.

 This option only works for users that knew their old password and just want to update it to a new one.